TSGECO/tsg/doc/tsg.md

 - Paths do not add new elements to the graph
 - Paths must reference existing nodes and edges
 - Paths can include orientation information (+ or -) for elements

+### Read Continuity Verification

+When processing TSG files, implementations should:

+- Extract read IDs from each node's `reads` field along with their types (SO, SI, IN)
+- For each path or chain traversal:
+  - For IN nodes: Ensure at least one read ID is shared with both the previous and next nodes
+  - For SO nodes: No continuity check required with previous nodes
+  - For SI nodes: No continuity check required with subsequent nodes
+- Flag paths where IN nodes lack proper read continuity as potentially unsupported by the data
+- Recognize that valid paths may be constructed even without end-to-end read support, as long as the IN node continuity requirements are satisfied
+- Provide options to filter or annotate paths based on different levels of read continuity stringency

 ### Biological Interpretation in Transcript Analysis